-Your control panel is similar to one of the control panels on pages 9-11.
-Locate the control panel similar to yours and check the box below.
+Your control panel is similar to one of the control panels on pages 12-16.
+Locate the control panel similar to yours and check the box below for that page number.
 Use the page you marked to quickly locate drying information about your model or to use for reference when calling our Consumer Assistance Center.